techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/autumn/week-11.md

 - Describe, in simple terms, how <strong>echolocation</strong> works in animals and sensors.
 - Explain that the ultrasonic sensor is an <strong>input device</strong> which measures distance.
-- Recognise the role of the <strong>expansion board</strong> and <strong>breadboard</strong> in making safe, neat connections.
+- Recognise the role of the <strong>expansion board</strong> and <strong>breadboard</strong> in making neat, safe connections.
-- Use MakeCode to <strong>read a distance value</strong> and <strong>display it</strong> on the micro:bit.
+- Use a MakeCode <strong>extension</strong> block to read a distance value from the ultrasonic sensor.
-- Use <strong>conditions</strong> (if / else) to trigger warnings when an object is “too close”.
-- Begin to connect the idea that <strong>time of flight</strong> (echo time) is used to calculate distance.
+- Use <strong>mapping</strong> to turn a distance into a suitable pause time for beeps.
+- Use <strong>conditions</strong> and <strong>loops</strong> to control how fast the micro:bit beeps as objects move closer or further away.

 ---

 ## This Week’s Journey

-We started with a quick science conversation about echolocation:
+We began with a short science discussion:

-- Bats and dolphins use sound to navigate and find food in the dark.
+- Bats and dolphins send out clicks or squeaks and listen for the echo to find obstacles and prey.
-- Submarines use sonar to map the sea and avoid obstacles.
+- Submarines do something similar with sonar to map the sea and avoid collisions.
-- The key idea: send a sound, wait for the echo, measure how long it took.
+- The key idea is always the same: <strong>send sound → get echo → measure the delay</strong>.

 Then we introduced the ultrasonic sensor:

 - One “eye” <strong>sends</strong> the ultrasonic pulse (TRIG).
 - The other “eye” <strong>listens</strong> for the echo (ECHO).
-- The micro:bit measures how long the ECHO signal stayed high.
+- The micro:bit measures how long the ECHO signal stays high, which tells us how long the sound wave took to travel there and back.

-Using the Keyestudio terminal blocks shield, we connected:
+Using the Keyestudio terminal block shield, we connected:

 - Sensor VCC to 3V
 - Sensor GND to GND
 - Sensor TRIG to pin P0
 - Sensor ECHO to pin P1

-Once everything was wired, we used a short piece of code to turn the micro:bit into a live distance meter.
-The display updated many times per second while the children moved their hands, books and other objects in front of the sensor and watched the numbers change.

-We also talked (lightly) about the maths hidden inside the program:

-- Sound travels about 343 m per second in air.
-- The sensor measures the time for the sound to go <em>there and back</em>.
-- Dividing this time by a number (58) gives an approximate distance in centimetres.

-After exploring the raw distance reading, we switched to a MakeCode extension that provides a simple “distance (cm)” block.
-This let us focus on building an actual project without worrying about microseconds.
+We briefly showed a lower-level (“behind the scenes”) version of the code, where the micro:bit manually sends a tiny trigger pulse and uses microseconds to time the echo.
+This helped children understand that, inside the neat block they will use later, there is quite a bit of careful timing and maths.

+After that, we moved to a more practical and readable solution by adding an **ultrasonic sensor extension** in MakeCode.
+This extension provides a block that directly gives us a distance in centimetres.
+Instead of writing all the timing code ourselves, we can now use a single block that clearly says “distance (cm)”, which makes the main program easier to understand.

+Finally, we introduced the idea of **mapping**: taking a distance (for example, from 5 cm to 50 cm) and converting it into a pause time (for example, from 100 ms to 800 ms).
+This allowed us to control how quickly the micro:bit beeps, based on how close an object is.

 ---

-## Mini-Project: Parking / Distance Warning Sensor
+## Mini-Project: Echolocation Beeper

-With the sensor working, children customised their own mini distance warning system.
-Typical features included:

-- Showing a <strong>happy</strong> face when the path was clear.
-- Showing a <strong>warning</strong> or <strong>skull</strong> icon when an object was closer than a chosen distance.
-- Adding simple sounds that beeped more quickly as things got closer.
+For the main activity, the children programmed their micro:bit to behave a bit like a bat:

+- When something is **very close**, the beeps are **fast** and can sound urgent.
+- When something is **far away**, the beeps are **slower** and more relaxed.

+Using the ultrasonic extension, a typical loop in their program looked like:

+1. Read the current **distance** from the ultrasonic sensor.
+2. **Map** that distance from a range like 5–50 cm into a range of pause times like 100–800 ms.
+3. Play a short tone.
+4. Pause for the mapped amount of time.
+5. Repeat.

+Some children added extra touches such as:

+- Higher-pitched notes when very close and lower notes when far.
-- Using a bar-graph pattern on the LEDs to show “far → near”.
+- Icons on the LED display to show “safe”, “getting close” and “danger!”.

-Some groups chose to imagine:

-- A car parking aid (helping drivers avoid bumping a wall).
-- An intruder alarm at a door or corridor.
-- A “safety zone” around a precious object on the table.
+- Different behaviour when nothing was detected within a reasonable distance.

+In small groups, they tried different objects (books, pencil cases, hands, soft fabric) and noticed how the beeping pattern changed depending on how well the sound bounced back.

 ---